amr080/satoshi/README.md

 - Each new instance becomes its own server
 - This creates a chain of self-replicating servers

+Original Server: Deployed by the developer.
+User A's Server: Replicated by User A.
+User B's Server: Replicated by User B.

 Sources
 - [Quine Computing](https://en.wikipedia.org/wiki/Quine_(computing))